-CoReq: ABRP 31, 32, 33, 34, and 35, or consent of instructor This course instructs the student in proper safety procedures and practices for automotive refinishing, to include OSHA guidelines, Right-to-Know Act, EPA laws and regulations, etc. Students will learn pre-refinishing operations prior to application of topcoat systems, and introduced to products and equipment used in color finessing and final detail of the vehicle for delivery.
+CoReq: ABRP 31, ABRP 32, ABRP 33, ABRP 34, and ABRP 35 This course instructs the student in proper safety procedures and practices for automotive refinishing, to include OSHA guidelines, Right-to-Know Act, EPA laws and regulations, etc. Students will learn pre-refinishing operations prior to application of topcoat systems, and introduced to products and equipment used in color finessing and final detail of the vehicle for delivery.
 (6 lec/lab hrs.)